ideapark/career/cloud-native/istio/istio.md

 ### mutual Transport Layer Security (mTLS)

-Enabling mTLS in Istio uses the combination of Policy and Destina tionRule objects.
+Enabling mTLS in Istio uses the combination of Policy and DestinationRule objects.

 This applies to all services in the tutorial namespace.
-You can also optionally set a “mode” of *PERMISSIVE* versus *STRICT*. which allows for both mTLS and non-mTLS traffic, useful for scenarios where the sidecar, istio-proxy, has not yet been applied to all of your services.
+You can also optionally set a "mode" of *PERMISSIVE* versus *STRICT*. which allows for both mTLS and non-mTLS traffic, useful for scenarios where the sidecar, istio-proxy, has not yet been applied to all of your services.